PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

 Fail.
 We also use the list variable in the fail_message to show what profiles caused the test to fail.

 Now copy the capture output and test sections and paste at the bottom of the .meta-cnc.yaml file.
 This is the third test.
-Now use the test tool to see the outputs.
+Use the test tool to see the outputs.

 ..
 TIP::
     You can create a scratch skillet file with only the capture and test currently begin developed.
 This is pasted